Skip to main content Skip to footer

 Medicines Used in Mental Health - England

-2015/16 to 2021/22 Annual Summary Statistics
+2015/16 to 2021/22 Annual summary statistics

-Date of Notice: 2 August 2022
+Date of notice: 2 August 2022

-It has been identified that data has been assigned to the incorrect IMD Decile in the statistical summary tables of the latest release.
+It's been identified that data has been assigned to the incorrect IMD Decile in the statistical summary tables of the latest release.
 This is due to an ordering error in code used to produce these statistics.

 This affects Table 8: Indices of Deprivation (IMD) in each of the statistical summary tables found in the resources list for this release.